Kanzafarov/KWalls/README.md

 # KWalls
-## KWalls a Wallpaper App Powered by React Native.
+## KWalls a wallpaper app powered by React Native.
+#### Note: Not available for iOS as I encountered breaking bugs with React Native in XCode

 ### Technologies used :